K00L2035/FFF-Ansys-Mapdl/README.md

- # FFF Simulation Modules in ANSYS MAPDL and PyAnsys MAPDL
+ # FFF Simulation Modules in Ansys Mapdl and Pyanys

 To create a Fused Filament Fabrication (FFF) simulation in ANSYS using MAPDL or PyAnsys MAPDL, the following modules and features are commonly used: